dclement1/Remote_Sensing_Workshop_2/README.md

 ![PointCloudZoom](Point_Cloud_zoom.JPG)

-- Finally below we have an interactive form of the point cloud which you can manipulate and see from any angle and zoom in on.
+- Below we have an interactive form of the point cloud, which you can manipulate and see from any angle and zoom in on.
 Please play with this to gain a better understanding of the point cloud concept.
 <iframe width="560" height="315" src="https://dl.dropboxusercontent.com/u/106681985/Daniel_Clement_Site/portal.html" frameborder="0" allowfullscreen="allowfullscreen"></iframe>